russolsen/qrn/examples/simple/src/index.md

 <%! end %>

-The `articles` function doesn't promise to return the articles in any given order, but bot can certainly sort your articles anyway you like.
+The `articles` function doesn't promise to return the articles in any given order, but you can sort your articles anyway you like.
 For example from newest to oldest.

 <%! for p in sort_by(articles(), 'date'): %>